zonemaster/zonemaster/docs/internal/functional-tests/Configuration-TP/configuration02.md

 combination of two or more correctly configured zones may also result in cyclic zone dependency.

-The objective here is to verify whether the engine idenitifes such dependency.
+The objective here is to verify whether the engine idenitifes such a dependency.

 ### Inputs